How Candace Cameron Bure built a successful career. Explore key moments that defined the journey.

 In 2014, Candace Bure was a finalist on season 18 of Dancing with the Stars, finishing in third place.

 In July 2015, filming began for the Netflix spinoff Fuller House, where Candace Bure reprised her role as D.J.
-Tanner, now D.J.
 Tanner-Fuller.

-From 2015, Candace Bure was a co-host of the daytime television talk show The View.
+From 2015 to 2016, Candace Bure was a co-host of the daytime television talk show The View.

 In March 2016, Fuller House, starring Candace Bure, was picked up for a second season.

-On December 8, 2016, Candace Bure announced that she was leaving The View due to commitment clashes between Fuller House, Hallmark Channel projects, and family life.
+On December 8, 2016, Candace Bure announced that she was leaving The View due to commitment clashes with Fuller House, Hallmark Channel projects, and family life.

 In January 2019, Fuller House, starring Candace Bure, was renewed for its fifth and final season.

-On February 8, 2019, Candace Bure, along with her daughter Natasha, hosted the 26th annual Movieguide Awards for the Hallmark Channel.
+On February 8, 2019, Candace Bure hosted the 26th annual Movieguide Awards for the Hallmark Channel along with her daughter Natasha.

-On June 2, 2020, the series Fuller House, starring Candace Bure, concluded.
+On June 2, 2020, the series Fuller House, starring Candace Cameron Bure, concluded.

-In April 2022, Candace Bure took an executive role at GAC Media to develop, produce, and star in original romantic comedy and holiday movies and series for GAC Family (now Great American Family) and GAC Living and became chief content officer of the company.
+In April 2022, Candace Bure took an executive role at GAC Media to develop, produce, and star in original romantic comedy and holiday movies and series for GAC Family and GAC Living, also becoming chief content officer.

-In a November 2022 interview with The Wall Street Journal, Candace Bure stated that she had left Hallmark because it was a "completely different network than when I started" and that Great American Family will keep traditional marriage at the core.
+In a November 2022 interview with The Wall Street Journal, Candace Bure stated she left Hallmark for Great American Media to tell stories with more meaning and purpose, including faith-based themes and traditional marriage.

-In 2022, Candace Bure became chief content officer of Great American Media.
+In 2022, Candace Bure became the chief content officer of Great American Media.

 In 2025, Candace Bure competed in season thirteen of The Masked Singer as "Cherry Blossom".
-She was eliminated in the "Group C Premiere: Carnival Night".
+She stated that she did it in memory of Bob Saget, where she recognized him as "Squiggly Monster" back in season four.

 Christmas is an annual festival celebrated on December th commemorating...